tomdee/calico-docker/docs/getting_started/general/GCE.md

   --description "Incoming http allowed." --allow tcp:80
 ```

-You should now be able to access the NGINX http server using the public ip address of your GCE host on port 80 by visiting http://<host public ip>:80 or running:
+You should now be able to access containers using the public ip address of your GCE host on port 80 by visiting http://<host public ip>:80 or running:
 ```
 curl http://<host public ip>:80
 ```